Casa inteira

 Imabari

 À beira-mar em Imabari, esta casa de temporada fica no bairro Inokuchi.
 Locais como Santuário de Okunoshima e Ponte Hakata-Oshima estão entre as principais atrações na área.
 Para quem gosta de admirar a natureza, as melhores opções são Parque Nacional de Setonaikai e Parque Tatara Shimanami.
 Museu Murakami Suigun e Centro de Flores de Innoshima também valem a visita.
-Divirta-se com atividades aquáticas nas proximidades, como pesca e natação ou aventure-se com passeios de bicicleta e caminhadas.
+Divirta-se com atividades aquáticas nas proximidades, como pesca e natação ou aventure-se com passeios de bicicleta e trilhas para caminhada/bicicleta.

 Imabari, Ehime